-The Birmingham City School System is an urban district located in Birmingham, Ala., the largest city in the state.
+The Birmingham City School System is an urban district located in Birmingham, Alabama, the largest city in the state.
 The city has a population of 212,237 according to the 2010 U.S. Census.
 It is the core of metro area of 1.1 million people.

-The district has 42 schools -- eighteen elementary schools, eight middle schools, eight K-8 schools, seven, high schools and one alternative school.
+The district has 42 schools -- eighteen elementary schools, eight middle schools, eight K-8 schools, seven high schools and one alternative school.

-The $405 million dollar capital improvement program is near completion, with the renovation of Bush K-8 and Norwood elementary school currently underway.
+The $405 million dollar capital improvement program is near completion, with the renovation of Bush K-8 and Norwood Elementary School currently underway.
 Since 2011, the system has opened a number of new schools including Oxmoor Valley Elementary, Huffman High School, Hayes K-8 School, Charles A. Brown Elementary School, Parker High School, Jones Valley K-8 School, West End Academy, Bush Hills Academy, Henry Jefferson Oliver Elementary School and Huffman Academy.
 Major renovation and addition projects at Ramsay High School and Inglenook K-8 School also have been completed.